2mol/juricho.me/content/_index.md

 Apart from that, I love working on infrastructure.
 Terraform, any of the big cloud providers, architecture work, you name it.

 A long time ago I wrote a Master's thesis on [Hyperelliptic Curves](/files/masterarbeit-hyperelliptic_curves-juri.pdf).
 It has illustrations!
-I proved new things (although without any obvious practical application).
-I'm still proud of it, even though I don't fully understand the proofs anymore.
+I managed to prove new things (although without an immediately obvious practical application).
+I'm still proud of it, even though I probably don't understand my own proofs anymore.

 In my personal time I like to do woodworking, go climbing, and start too many projects.